 EXAMPLE QUESTIONS YOU MAY BE ASKED DURING A BEHAVIORAL INTERVIEW:

-• Give me a specific example of a time when you used good judgment in solving a problem.
+• Give me a specific example of when you used good judgment in solving a problem.

-• Describe a time on any job that you held in which you were faced with problems or stresses that tested your coping skills.
+• Describe a time in any job you held when you faced problems or stresses that tested your coping skills.

-• Give an example of a time in which you had to be relatively quick in coming to a decision.
+• Give an example of when you had to be relatively quick in coming to a decision.

-• Tell me about a time in which you had to use your written communication skills in order to get an important point across.
+• Tell me about a time when you had to use your written communication skills to get an important point across.

-• Give an example of an important goal which you had set in the past and tell me about your success in reaching it.
+• Give an example of an important goal that you had set in the past and tell me about your success in reaching it.

 • Tell me of a time when you had to go above and beyond the call of duty to get a job done.

-• Give me an example of a time when you were able to successfully communicate with another person even when that individual may not have personally liked you or vice versa.
+• Give me an example of a time when you successfully communicated with another person even when that individual may not have personally liked you or vice versa.

 • Tell me about a time when you worked under tremendous stress.